openKolibri/klais-16/readme.md

 }
 ```

-Everytime a new character is received in the RX buffer, a timeout is started of 1ms (to be replaced with 2.5 byte time based on baud rate).
+Everytime a new character is received in the RX buffer, a timeout is started of 1 ms (*to be replaced with 2.5 byte time based on baud rate*).
 If a new character comes before the timeout is reached, it is reset again.
 When the timeout is reached, the overflow interrupt is triggered.
-In the interrupt the further interrupts are disabled and then the display is drawn based on the TX mode.
+In the interrupt, the further interrupts are disabled and then the display is drawn based on the TX mode.

 ```c
 TIMER_INTERRUPT(){